 So, your attorney will need to be able to prove the liability against the person who caused the accident.
 Sometimes there can be more than one person who caused the accident.
 If you are the driver and your carelessness caused the accident in part, then you may not recover for the injuries that you suffered against the other driver, even if they were more at fault than you.

 This is called the law of contributory negligence.
-Virginia is one of only a small number of states which keeps this old English law, which is really unfair.
+Virginia is one of only a small number of states that keep this law, which is really unfair.

 Passenger cases are somewhat different than cases where the injured person is the driver.

 First, the passenger may have a claim against both drivers (their own and the other car’s) if they were both negligent.
 Except in unusual circumstances, the passenger is not going to be at fault for causing the collision.